pinglu85/algoExpert/node-depths.md

 ### Iterative Approach - Average: O(n) time | O(h) space, Worst(imbalanced Binary Tree): O(n) time | O(n) space, where n is the number of nodes in the Binary Tree and h is the height of the Binary Tree.

-- Create a variable that is going to keep track of the sum of the depths.
+- Create a variable that is going to keep track of the running sum of the depths.
 Initially, set it to 0.
-- Initialize an empty array that will be used as stack to keep track of the next node needs to be visited and its depth.
-Each node that needs to be visited and its depth is going to be stored in an object.
-So the stack is going to be an array of objects.
+- Initialize an empty array that will be used as a stack to keep track of the next node needs to be visited and its depth.
+The node and its depths will be stored in an object, so the stack is going to be an array of objects.
 - Create an object that contains the root node and its depth which is 0; append it to the stack.
 - Loop until the stack is empty.
   - Pop a node off the stack.
-  - Add its depth to the sum of the depths.
+  - Add its depth to the running sum of the depths.
   - If it has child nodes, for each node, store the child node and its depth, which is the depth of the parent node plus 1, to an object; add the object to the stack.
 - return the sum of depths.